nzcoward/NetCore-Angular/README.md

 # NetCore-Angular

 An ASP.Net Core app that runs Angular 2.0.1 out of the box.
 Literally.
+The npm install command has been run to move everything you need into the wwwroot.

 Just clone, let VS restore the packages, and hit F5 to see it work.